-Area Closures: Pyramid and Maligne Priority Wildlife Corridors
+Area Closures: Pyramid, Signal, and Maligne Priority Wildlife Corridors

 From 2006-2009, through the Jasper Trails Project public participation process, Parks Canada asked trail users for input into designing their ideal trail network and setting aside space for wildlife.
 Feedback on recreational use was combined with ecological considerations, specifically regarding key wildlife corridors and sensitive habitats.
 The result was the Three Valley Confluence (TVC) Trail Plan, supported by both the park and trail community.